srvraj311/srvraj311/README.md

 🤞 I'm a Electronics and Communication Engineering Final year Student at Dr. B.C.Roy Engineering College, Durgapur (2018 - 2022)&nbsp;

-🤞 I'm on track for learning Software Development and Becoming a full time Software Engineer&nbsp;
+🤞 I'm practising Software Development and aiming to become a Full Stack Software Engineer&nbsp;

 🤞 Love to Solve Problems with Java and Python, Also sometimes with C and C++.
 3⭐ Coder at Codechef&nbsp;

 🤞 Web - Development using MFRN Stack (MongoDB - Flask - React - Node) &nbsp;

-🤞 Familiar with Desktop App Development With JavaFX and Android Development with Java.
+🤞 Android Development with Java , Desktop applications with JavaFX and ElectronJS &nbsp;

-🤞 Learning to build and Deploy Microservices with Spring Framework and AWS fundamentals.
+🤞 Learning to build and Deploy Microservices with Spring Framework and AWS

 🤞 Graphics Designing and Photography is my Hobby.&nbsp;